aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/global/global.rst

 ``--except-a2l`` |image_advanced_argument|
 """"""""""""""""""""""""""""""""""""""""""

-Enhances the backtrace when displaying exception.
+Enhance the backtrace when displaying exception.
 This change the program addresses into filenames and lines.
 It may take some seconds to do this work.